 Treatment and prognosis

-No specific treatment exists for the severe acute respiratory syndrome.
-Patients are given broad-spectrum antibiotics as well as antivirals, steroids and supportive therapy 3.
-Vaccines for MERS-CoV, and by extension, other coronaviruses, are under development 5.
+No specific treatment exists for severe acute respiratory syndrome.
+Patients are given broad-spectrum antibiotics as well as antivirals, steroids, and supportive therapy 3.
+Vaccines for MERS-CoV and SARS-CoV-2 are under development 5.

 - 1. Cleri DJ, Ricketti AJ, Vernaleo JR. Severe acute respiratory syndrome (SARS).
 (2010) Infectious disease clinics of North America.
 24 (1): 175-202. doi:10.1016/j.idc.2009.10.005 - Pubmed